Côte-de-Beaupré paysage fleuve Saint-Laurent Québec

 April 24, 2026Carrera Café

-GETAWAYS & RESORT · REGIONAL EXCURSION
+GETAWAYS & RESORTS · REGIONAL EXCURSION

-The Côte-de-Beaupré from Quebec City
+Côte-de-Beaupré from Quebec

-Falls, vineyards and fishing villages, thirty minutes from Petit-Champlain
+Falls, vineyards, and fishing villages, thirty minutes from Petit-Champlain

 See the itinerary

-From Quebec City to Sainte-Anne, taking your time
+From Quebec to Sainte-Anne, taking your time

 ❖ Step 1